tariqdaouda/Mariana/Mariana/doc/source/regularisation.rst

 Regularizations
 ===============

 Regularizations	are added to costs and are there to prevent over-fitting.
-Regularizations can be applied to both hidden and output layers.
+As costs, regularizations can be applied to both hidden and output layers, but unlike costs, hidden layers do not inherit regularizations for output layers.

 .. automodule:: Mariana.regularizations
    :members: